enroute down the coast on the Winnebiko II…

 by Fran Jones

-LAKE OSWEOO — A self-described “high-tech nomad” and free-lance writer, Steven K. Roberts says he takes 10,000 mile bicycle trips around the United States because “it is fun.”
+LAKE OSWEGO — A self-described “high-tech nomad” and free-lance writer, Steven K. Roberts says he takes 10,000 mile bicycle trips around the United States because “it is fun.”

 He is on his second such odyssey and on Wednesday stopped in Lake Oswego.